Chart Color Schemes

 Farmborough Heights's population aligns closely with national norms in age terms

-Farmborough Heights has a median age of 38, which is lower than the Rest of NSW figure of 43 but equivalent to the national norm of 38.
-The 0-4 age group makes up 7.9% of the population in Farmborough Heights, higher than the Rest of NSW percentage.
-Conversely, the 75-84 cohort represents 5.2%, lower than the Rest of NSW figure.
-According to the 2021 Census, the 15 to 24 age group has increased from 11.9% to 12.9% of the population in Farmborough Heights.
-Meanwhile, the 55 to 64 cohort has decreased from 11.7% to 10.3%.
-By 2041, demographic modeling suggests significant changes in Farmborough Heights' age profile.
-The 25 to 34 group is projected to grow by 13%, adding 69 people to reach a total of 621 from the current 551.
-Population declines are anticipated for the 5 to 14 and 45 to 54 cohorts.
+Farmborough Heights has a median age of 38, which is lower than Rest of NSW's figure of 43 but equivalent to Australia's national norm of 38.
+The 0-4 age group constitutes 8.0% of the population in Farmborough Heights, higher than Rest of NSW's percentage.
+Conversely, the 75-84 cohort makes up 5.2%, which is lower than Rest of NSW's figure.
+According to the 2021 Census, the 15-24 age group has increased from 11.9% to 12.9% of Farmborough Heights' population.
+However, the 55-64 cohort has decreased from 11.7% to 10.3%.
+By 2041, demographic modeling projects significant changes in Farmborough Heights' age profile.
+Notably, the 25-34 group is expected to grow by 13%, adding 69 people and reaching a total of 622 from its current figure of 552.
+Meanwhile, population declines are projected for the 5-14 and 45-54 age groups.